gaverhae/blog/blog/content/md/posts/2021-11-21-circular-clojure.md

 that applies its argument to itself, rather than a function that applies its argument to an externally-scoped value.

-Now, where could that `[:var 2]` come from?
+Now, where could that free `[:var 2]` come from?
 If we construct expressions only using `app` and `abs`, at first glance it looks like we cannot generate a _free variable_.
 And that is true, at the level of a complete expression.
-But when constructing an expression, subexpressions can (and will) have free variables.
+But when constructing an expression, subexpressions can (and often will) have free variables.

 For example, on our `+` operator above, when considering the abstraction that introduces the binding `3`, all three other bindings look like free variables to the body of that abstraction.

 The second error case we want to avoid is to generate a binding that then gets captured by a function "above" in the call stack.
+The paper goes into that in more details, but the gist of it is that if we construct our name generation to look "down" and only generate "bigger" names, _and this is the only API we ever use to create expressions_, then that works out.

-This poses an obvious problem: because what we give `abs` is a _function_, the only way it has of looking at the _expression_ of its body is to actually apply the function and look at the result.
+Having to look "down" poses an obvious problem: because what we give `abs` is a _function_, the only way it has of looking at the _expression_ of its body is to actually apply the function and look at the result.
 Continuing with our example, we're basically in a situation where we're trying to solve for:

 ```clojure
 (abs (fn [n] [:app [:var n] [:var 2]]))